 Scotland by 2024/25.
-However, the Bedroom Tax is fully mitigated in Scotland, while the Benefit Cap and LHA rates are mitigated at the discretion of Local Authorities.
+However, the Bedroom Tax is fully mitiaated in Scotland, while the Benefit Cap and LHA rates are mitigated at the discretion of Local Authorities.
 These policies would likely have a more significant impact on homelessness if they were not mitigated.
 Indeed, a report for the Social Security committee report found DHPs were an important factor in preventing rent arrears,"209

-208 National Housing Federation - Universal Credit in a time of crisis
+&lt;sup>208 National Housing Federation - Universal Credit in a time of crisis

-^{209 &}lt;u>5.
+&lt;sup>209 5.
 Other policies - Homelessness and Universal Credit: research report - gov.scot (www.gov.scot)

 Support for people via the Discretionary Housing Payments (DHP) has increased since 2013, as more people request and are awarded support.
-The amount people received also increased, See Chart 3.210 processing and collection and is an indirect cost to the landlord through increased staffing with housing and welfare rights officers spending very significant amounts of time monitoring UC payments and claims.
+The amount people received also increased, See Chart 3.